CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 27.Ti=Invention, Patent, Design and Copyright

-27.1.sec=Any and all inventions, discoveries, developments, and innovations (“Invention”) and all Intellectual Property Rights conceived by the Employee during the Employment will be the exclusive property of the Employer, and the Employer is assigned all right, title, and interest in any Invention and any Intellectual Property Rights.
+27.1.sec=Any and all inventions, discoveries, developments, and innovations ("Invention") and all Intellectual Property Rights conceived by the Employee during the Employment will be the exclusive property of the Employer, and the Employer is assigned all right, title, and interest in any Invention and any Intellectual Property Rights.

 27.2.sec=The Employee will, without remuneration, sign all documents and do anything necessary or desirable to give effect to the matters stated and/or the transactions contemplated in this clause.

 27.3.0.sec=The Employee voluntarily and irrevocably either:

-27.3.1.sec=waives, as against the Employer and the Employer’s clients, the Employee’s Moral Rights in Works they create in the course of the Employment; or
+27.3.1.sec=waives, as against the Employer and the Employer's clients, the Employee's Moral Rights in Works they create in the course of the Employment; or

-27.3.2.sec=consents to the Employer and the Employer’s clients doing or omitting to do anything that would otherwise infringe the Employee’s Moral Rights in Works they create in the course of the Employment.
+27.3.2.sec=consents to the Employer and the Employer's clients doing or omitting to do anything that would otherwise infringe the Employee's Moral Rights in Works they create in the course of the Employment.

 27.3.=[02/Bit/Ssec_02]